joelvonrotz/joelvonrotz.github.io/content/_index.md

 titleinside = true
 +++

-I'm an electrical engineering student!
+I got a fancy bachelors degree in electrical engineering from HSLU, but I'm currently cycling around Japan for a couple of months.
+After that I'll be back starting my master's degree in the same area!

 This website is not very active and I mostly write just when I feel like.
-The most active page is my projects page, which not only contains my summaries, but also some bike touring reports (if there are some going to come).
+The most active page is my projects page, which not only contains my summaries, but also some bike touring reports!

 <div class="box-collection">